Tender strips of beef are cooked with ginger, scallions, garlic, and sesame oil to make this delicious beef stir-fry with rice noodles.

 Which cut of beef is best for stir fry?

-My favorite cut of beef for stir fry is sirloin.
-But you can also use tri-tip, ribeye, top loin (strip), tenderloin, shoulder center (Ranch Steak), shoulder top blade (Flat Iron) and shoulder petite tender.
-Cut into strips against the grain.
+My favorite cut of beef for stir-fry is sirloin, butt you can also use tri-tip, ribeye, top loin (strip), or tenderloin!
+Cut into strips against the grain for the best, most tender cook.

 Your chopsticks are waiting.